 Neighbourhood Nature Walk

-You would be surprised at how much nature there actually is in the neighbourhood of the school even when located in an urban area.
+Even in an urban area, there is so much nature.
 It might be worth driving around the neighbourhood one day after school to scope out potential natural areas for your students to explore.

-A variety of plant communities can be found within a local area.
 Students can explore how differences in plant communities are related to variations in the amount of light, water and other conditions.
-If you would like to learn more about Plant Communities we have a lesson in our store.
+Learn more about Plant Communities with this lesson in our store.

 Take the same walk more than once but have students make observations on different things each time.
-For example, the first time have students watch for flowering plants, the next time have them observe animals, the third time have them observe how nature and human infrastructure work (or don’t) together.
-There are many possibilities and every time will be like a new adventure.
+The first time, have students look for flowering plants.
+Next, have them observe animals.
+During the third walk, observe how nature and human infrastructure work (or don’t work) together.

 Students can write about what they experience while walking in the neighbourhood.
-They could write an expository text about what they saw and the science behind it.
+It could be an expository text about what they saw.
 Write a poem using nature words.
-They could write a simile or metaphor that captures the experience.
+Write a simile or metaphor that captures the experience.

 Don’t have much nature in your neighbourhood?
 Have students propose a project to the community to increase access to natural settings.
-So many skills, across a variety of curricula, would be needed for this project and it would be a real-world application.
+It is a real-world application.
 Let students experience how they can participate in changing their community.

 Nature Activities for Winter

-Not a winter person?
 Think you can’t bring nature into the classroom in the winter?
 Well, it can be much easier to observe birds in the winter without all of the foliage on trees and shrubs.
-This is the reason that bird counts are often done in winter!
+Bird counts are often done in winter for this reason.

 Create a Community Garden

 If you are very ambitious and have a great team, start a community garden at your school.
 Your local greenhouse or community league might be able to help.
-The main thing to keep in mind is who will care for the garden when school is out.
-This is where including your neighbours and community can be very helpful.
+The main thing to keep in mind is who will care for the garden when school is not in session.
+Include your neighbours and community.

-Maybe you are lucky enough to have a garden already established in your neighbourhood.
+Maybe you are lucky enough to have an established garden?
 Find out how you can participate.
-Your participation can be as simple as going for a tour of the garden or learning from one of the gardeners.
+It might be as simple as going for a tour of the garden or learning from one of the gardeners.

 Easy Ways to Make Animal Observations

-There are many opportunities to observe different animals even in the schoolyard.
+There are many opportunities to observe different animals in the schoolyard.
 Birds, squirrels and bugs are probably the easiest to observe.
-Students can observe physical characteristics of animals easily.
+Students can observe the physical characteristics of animals.

 Find the Indigenous Connections in Nature

 Invite a local Elder or Knowledge Keeper to your class and have them teach students about the connections between Indigenous knowledge and nature.
 Explore with students the role nature plays in Indigenous ways of knowing.
-Research traditional plants and how are they used in ceremonies or every day life.
+Research traditional plants and how are they used in ceremonies or everyday life.
 Combine this research with the study of geographical regions as part of Social Studies.
-There are so many possibilities!

 Cure Nature-Deficit